TIPConsulting/32u4_HapticHat/README.md

 # HapticHat

-HapticHat is a obstacle avoidance aid that buzzes and vibrates when you're near objects.
+HapticHat is an obstacle avoidance aid that buzzes and vibrates when you're near objects.
 It useful for those who are visually impaired, drunk, or especially uncoordinated.

 ![Hat Diagram](https://raw.githubusercontent.com/TIPConsulting/TrinketM0_HapticHat/main/Diagrams/HatDiagram.jpg)